What to expect on your First Lady cruise

 Guests enjoying the view on the 'Chicago First Lady' cruise.

-Open-air upper decks plus climate-controlled indoor salons
+✔️ Open-air decks & climate-controlled salons

 Know before you go